BboxLab/bboxapi-client-android/README.md

 ## Setup Android Studio

-Do not forget to set your own credentials (appId and appSecret) provided by Bouygues Telecom in order to build your APK in this file : https://github.com/BboxLab/bboxapi-client-android/blob/master/bboxapi/src/main/res/values/strings.xml
+Do not forget to set your own credentials (appId and appSecret in string.xml) provided by Bouygues Telecom in order to build your APK in this file : https://github.com/BboxLab/bboxapi-client-android/blob/master/bboxapi/src/main/res/values/strings.xml

 `BBOXAPI_APP_ID` and `BBOXAPI_APP_SECRET` are given by Bouygues Telecom.
 If you dont have these, here is following contact https://dev.bouyguestelecom.fr/dev/?page_id=51

 <hr/>

+## Bboxapi-library

+Get the last update of Bboxapi-library at https://github.com/BboxLab/bboxapi-library

 ## Setup at first launch